State of MN LLC: Everything You Need to Know

 You should create an operating agreement for your company, although you don't have to file it with the state.
 It's a legal document that outlines your LLC's ownership and operating procedures.
 Although the state doesn't require you to have one, it's still a good idea to create one for your own records.

 You'll need an EIN, also known as an Employer Identification Number or Federal Tax ID Number, from the IRS.
 It's a nine-digit number assigned to your company.
 While people use Social Security Numbers, businesses use EINs.
 You'll need an EIN to file your taxes, and in most cases, you'll need it to open a business banking account.
 After you form your company, you can apply for an EIN free of charge, by mail or online.

 You may also need certain city, county, and/or state permits and business licenses, depending on your location.
 You'll need these before you can legally conduct business.

 Many people are able to form an LLC quickly and inexpensively without the help of an attorney.
 Small business owners may prefer this business type because it offers them liability protection as well as a flexible management style.

 If you need help starting an LLC in Minnesota or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.